-Which magazine do I need for my pistol?
+Which magazine do I need for my 1911 style pistol?
+(FAQ Menu)

 -No, or "not really" is the correct answer.
-We have Law Enforcement Officers, conceal carry shooters, and people who have bedside pistols and they leave magazines loaded for long periods of time with no issues.
-Springs will show the most fatigue from loading/unloading and just leaving them compressed doesn't affect the spring as much as people tend to think.
-We do suggest you test fire magazines regularly, but leaving Tripp magazines loaded is not a problem at all.
+We have Law Enforcement Officers, conceal carry shooters, and people with bedside pistols leave magazines loaded for long periods of time with no issues.
+Springs will show the most fatigue from loading/unloading but leaving them compressed doesn't affect the spring as much as people tend to think.
+While we do suggest you test fire magazines regularly, leaving Tripp magazines loaded is not a problem.

 -Our Magazines are ready to use right out of the package and you don't need to leave ours loaded "over the weekend" before using them.
 We properly spring our magazines and give our springs a set before we sell them.

--The Alloy Basepad is a cosmetic upgrade.
-It has some practical uses, but for competition shooters I suggest the Polymer/stock basepad.
+-The Alloy Basepad is primarily a cosmetic upgrade.
+It is slightly heavier, but for most shooters we suggest the Polymer/stock basepad.

-If I have a problem what is the best way to contact Tripp Research?
+What is the best way to contact Tripp Research?
+(FAQ Menu)

 -The best combination of features:

-- We have proper internal tube volume at all capacities and calibers.
+- Proper internal tube volume at all capacities and calibers.

-- We properly spring the magazines for a long reliable life span.
+- Properly spring the magazines for a long reliable life span.

-- We have anti-tilt followers for positive lock back every time.
+- Anti-tilt followers for positive lock back every time.